Traffic Laws and Safety

 Crashes

 Fender bender?
 Move to the shoulder.
-If there is damage only to a vehicle or other property (no injuries), your vehicle is obstructing traffic and the vehicle can be moved safely, move the vehicle to a location that does not obstruct traffic and then return to the scene.
+If there is damage only to a vehicle or other property (no injuries), your vehicle is obstructing traffic and the vehicle can be moved safely.
+Move the vehicle to a location that does not obstruct traffic and then return to the scene.

 See NRS Chapter 484E for more about your duties following a crash.
 All crashes which involve injuries or damages of $750 or more must be reported to the DMV.
 If a police officer does not investigate the incident, all of the involved parties must file reports on DMV Form SR-1 within 10 days.